Eames House: The Eames Foundation

 The Eames House is operated by The Eames Foundation, a non-profit foundation established in 2004 by Lucia Eames, Charles Eames's daughter from his first marriage.
 The Eames Foundation's corporate sponsors are the Eames Office, Herman Miller, and Vitra.
 On September 20, 2006, the Eames House was designated a National Historic Landmark (and administratively listed on the National Register of Historic Places the same day).
-In 2011, the contents of the living room were reassembled at the Los Angeles County Museum of Art as a centerpiece of the exhibition "California Design, 1930-1965: Living in a Modern Way".
+In 2011, the contents of the living room were reassembled at the Los Angeles County Museum of Art as a centerpiece of the exhibition "California Design, 1930–1965: Living in a Modern Way".

 Also in 2011, the Eames Foundation hired Los Angeles architectural firm Escher GuneWardena to develop a plan for the house, one that would restore and preserve the house as it was in 1988.
 In 2012, the Getty Conservation Institute pledged about $250,000 to preservation-related research work at the Eames House.
 In 2013, the Eames Foundation teamed up with the digital marketing agency Nebo to produce limited-edition prints for auction with a goal of raising $150,000; every donation will be matched by an Authenticity Fund created by modern furniture manufacturers Herman Miller and Vitra.

 Lucia Eames died in 2014, leaving her five children as the Board of Directors of the Eames Foundation.
 Together, with the help of staff and docents, they oversee the ownership, conservation, and visitor services of the two structures, landscaping, and Charles and Ray's belongings.
 The Eames Foundation's 250 Year Project hopes to conserve and care for the home for 250 years into the future.

-The Eames House is open to the public five days a week for reservations, which include exterior self-guided visits, private interior tours, picnics, events, and more.
+The Eames House is open to the public five days a week for reservations, which include exterior self-guided visits, private interior tours, picnics, and events.